masaar/limp/README.md

+> LIMP is now Nawah and moved to: https://github.com/nawah-io/nawah_docs!

 # LIMP
 LIMP is a backend framework that is designed for use by Masaar for rapid app development.
 It uses `HTTP/2 Websocket` as primary protocol of communication with clients.
 However, it also provides an `HTTP/1 GET`, `POST` interfaces for additional communication windows.